Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/01 Mods - Armor - New/Custom Uniforms Module [plyaka.egor]/readme.txt

 Outfits Affect Movespeed - Faster protoexos
 The default OAM integration gives the mod's protoexos a somewhat "normal" walking and sprinting speed.
 This overwrites it so they move faster, the same way OAM does by default for the vanilla ones.
+To be paired with the OAM Vanilla faster protoexos tweak also included in this pack.

 ----------------------------------------------------------
 -Known issues: